stormchaserroleplaying/stormchaserRPG/Species/Aasimar/index.md

 # Aasimar

-## Ability Score Increase
-Your Charisma score rises by 2.

 ## Alignment
 Imbued with celestial power, most aasimar are good.
 Outcast aasimar are most often neutral or even evil.